harrison-broadbent/personal_site/source/blog/cool-native-html-elements.html.md

 I cover some great HTML elements in this article — modals, accordions, live range previews, progress bars and more.
 You might already know some of these, but I bet there's something new here for you too.

-> Note: A handful of examples use a teeny-tiny sprinkle of Javascript within `oninput` properties.
+> Note: A few examples use a sprinkle of Javascript in their `oninput` properties.
 Please forgive me for this 😅.
 The elements are self-contained enough that I consider them ~HTML.

 ## Native HTML Modals (`dialog`)

-I've led with native HTML modals since I think they're a pattern commonly used in most apps.
+I've led with native HTML modals since I think they're a common pattern in many apps.
 People tend to reach directly to Javascript for modals, unaware of the powerful native option.

-Represented by `<dialog>`, they have extensive support for styling, controls etc, and in my opinion, are one of the most slept-on native HTML elements.
+HTML modals — represented by `<dialog>` — have extensive support for styling, controls etc, and in my opinion, are one of the most slept-on native HTML elements.

-Native HTML modals are opened by calling `.showModal()` on the `<dialog>` element and closed by calling `.closeModal()`, by clicking an embedded `<form>` with a `dialog` method, or pressing the <kbd>esc</kbd> key.
+HTML modals are opened by calling `.showModal()` on the `<dialog>` element and closed by calling `.closeModal()`, by clicking an embedded `<form>` with a `dialog` method, or pressing the <kbd>esc</kbd> key.

 Click the button below for an example: